-To obtain more detailed information on RF studies and reviews, you can click on the links in the list below to visit the sites of the reviewing organisations.
+To obtain more detailed information on RF studies and reviews, you can visit the sites listed on our Links page.

 Scientific evidence on any topic builds up over time as research studies are completed and replicated.
 Replication of the results of individual studies is an important element of quality control in the scientific process.